AdobeDocs/campaign.en/help/v8/config/enhanced-security.md

 ## Secure CMK integration {#secure-cmk-integration}

-Secure Customer-Managed Key (CMK) Integration allows you to encrypt your instance and your data using your own encryption keys in your AWS account<!--instead of Adobe-owned keys-->.

-Making you responsible for generating and managing your keys, this capacity enables you to have more control over them.
+Secure Customer-Managed Key (CMK) Integration allows you to encrypt your instance and your data using your own key through your AWS account<!--instead of Adobe-owned keys-->.
+By making you responsible for generating and managing encryption keys, this capacity enables you to have more control over them, including revoking a key.

+>[!CAUTION]
+>
-You can also revoke a key.
-However, in that case, you must be aware of the impacts.
+>In case you revoke a key, you must be aware of the impacts.
 [Learn more](#cmk-callouts)

 To enable this feature, follow the steps below: